Definition

 Greenhouse Gas Protocol Opens Actions And Market Instruments RFI For Corporate GHG Accounting

-GHG Protocol has initiated a 60-day consultation on a proposed multi-statement reporting structure for corporate emissions, open until May 31, 2026.
-The move toward market-based inventories and impact statements will redefine how businesses account for low-carbon procurement and avoided-emissions investments.
+The Greenhouse Gas Protocol has launched a 60-day consultation on a proposed multi-statement reporting framework for corporate emissions, open until May 31, 2026.
+This shift toward market-based inventories and impact statements will fundamentally change how businesses account for low-carbon procurement and avoided-emissions investments in their climate disclosures.

 EU Council Working Party To Examine Industrial Accelerator Act Proposal